Radzuweit-Analyse/radzuweit-analyse.github.io/src/content/articles/kpopkpch_forecasting_article.md

 ### 3.3 Rank selection

 The number of factors $(k_1, k_2)$ is chosen by minimising the Bayesian Information Criterion over a grid search.
-Across the 15 validation windows, the modal selection is $(k_1, k_2) = (1, 3)$, though some windows favour $(1, 4)$ or $(1, 2)$.
-The single row factor can be interpreted as a "Swiss-wide cost trend" that loads heterogeneously on cantons; the three column factors distinguish provider groups with differing dynamics.
+Across the 15 validation windows, the modal selection is $(k_1, k_2) = (1, 4)$, though some windows favour $(1, 3)$ or $(1, 2)$.
+The single row factor can be interpreted as a "Swiss-wide cost trend" that loads heterogeneously on cantons; the four column factors distinguish provider groups with differing dynamics.

 ---